This post may contain affiliate links. Read my whole disclosure here.

 Inside: Are you looking for the best school morning routine for kids?
 Check out these 5 easy tips that will help you enjoy stress-free mornings and download a printable school morning routine checklist to use with your kids!

 I am a big of having a morning routine for kids ever since my son was a toddler.
 It saved my sanity during many busy periods of my life, and it also helped my son become more independent and responsible.

 In time, our routine went through several changes depending on our schedules, but we tried to keep it as consistent as possible because I believe that consistency is the secret to making any routine work.

-My son will start kindergarten soon so making sure that we get out of the house on time is more important than ever!
-Luckily, he is already used with a morning routine because he went to Pre-K in the last year, so the start of school won’t be such a big change for him from this point of view.
+My son will start kindergarten soon, so making sure that we get out of the house on time is more important than ever!
+Luckily, he is already used to a morning routine because he went to Pre-K in the last year, so the start of school won’t be such a big change for him from this point of view.

 Still, I wanted to update our old checklist and create a school morning routine checklist for him.
 If you are looking for a helpful tool to encourage your kids to get ready for school on time, this checklist can really make a difference!

 In addition to the printable checklist that you can download at the end of the article, I want to share with you some of the best tips that help us eliminate the morning stress and make our routine easier to follow and more fun!

 The best tips for a stress-free school morning routine

 When my son started attending Pre-K last year, one of our challenges was making sure that he gets ready for school on time.
 My husband drove him to school, so any delay was also affecting his work schedule, and we didn’t want this to happen.

 Luckily, we implemented a few tips that helped us make the morning routine work for us.
 With school starting in less than a month, I’m determined to put all these tips into practice again to make our mornings as smooth and stress-free as possible!